ncmd/cavalry/readme.md

 - confirm redux clean

 # To Do
+- editing posts in firebase - aggregation/posts
+- serverless sync posts with aggregation
 - sending Invoices - 10%
 - bug: drawer button not responding (in mobile and tablet mode)
 - bug: activity should not require you to be in an organization
 - bug: forceupdate happening if banner typist is interrupted
 - bug: in /teams when you click on react-select dropdown, the overlay is hidden

+- change URL scheme to be: .com/username/post-title
+- change react-quill editor to primereact version
 - header user drawer instead
 - search bar - 70% - USE REDUX-SEARCH bvaughn.github.io